Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 Studying a Diploma of Alcohol and Other Drugs equips you with the knowledge, empathy, and skills to support people through recovery, treatment, and rehabilitation.

-Whether you want to begin a new career or enhance your existing one in the community services or mental health sector, this qualification opens the door to a rewarding and purpose-driven profession.
+Whether you want to begin a new career or build on your existing one in the community services or mental health sector, this qualification opens the door to a rewarding and purpose-driven profession.

 1. What Is the Diploma of Alcohol and Other Drugs?